vergoh/vnstat/INSTALL.md

     vnstatd -d

-After that wait for (or generate) at least 1024 bytes of network traffic (and 5 min for the next database file save).
+After that wait for (or generate) at least 1 byte of network traffic (and 5 min for the next database file save).

     vnstat

-Now you should get some stats about your network usage.
+Now you should get some statistics about your network usage.
 See the config file `~/.vnstatrc` for interface and other settings.